DerGuru/The-Resonant/New Chapters/Part3/P3-07_Anomaly_Detection.md

 **We'll find out tomorrow night.**

 *Yes.
 But Jason?
-If it's dangerous—if it tries to couple with you instead of me—you run.
+If it's dangerousâ€”if it tries to couple with you instead of meâ€”you run.
 Immediately.
 Don't try to save it.
 Don't try to understand it.
 Just run.*

 **I will.
 I promise.**